5 Mindset Shifts for a Healthier Life

 We are surrounded by unhelpful messages telling us that health is primarily about how our bodies look - fad diets, quick fixes, one-size-fits-all ideals and unrealistic images emphasize an external approach to health that often causes confusion.
 Our high tech, instant feedback culture produces a sense of immediate gratification that can lead to frustration over unmet goals.
 These daily factors combined with those we've brought from our earliest years can create a negative mindset toward health that is focused on the wrong things, preventing us from making the choices that will move us forward.

 So what do we need to believe instead?
-How do we shift our mindset when it comes to wellness?
+How do we shift our mindset when it comes to wellness - how do we cultivate a mindset for making healthy change?
 What would it mean to begin to focus on how our bodies feel and function as the marker for being healthy?
-How do we develop mindset that emphasizes the nurturing of our bodies through self-care?
-Below are five mindset shifts to begin practicing today:
+How do we develop a mindset that emphasizes the nurturing of our bodies through self-care?
+Below are five mindset shifts to begin practicing today for a healthy life:

 __1. Health is a journey not a destination. __

 Reminding yourself that you have the rest of your life to keep growing healthier can take the pressure off producing gigantic results today or even this week.
 When you value each small step as part of a larger process then your motivation increases.
-A growth mindset emerges as you learn to re-define failure as a necessary part of growing.
+A mindset for making healthy change can emerge from a growth mindset, which in turn emerges as you learn to re-define failure as a necessary part of growing.

 2. Your body’s needs are specific to you and no one else.